seibelj/Allegro-Texture-Packer/README.md

 ## Using the libGDX texture packer

 Please read [this well written guide](https://github.com/libgdx/libgdx/wiki/Texture-packer) on how to use the libGDX texture packer.
 It is very simple to use.
-[Download](https://libgdx.badlogicgames.com/tools.html) the standalone build and run it like so:
+The binary `runnable-texturepacker.jar` is included in the root of this repo, or [download](https://libgdx.badlogicgames.com/tools.html) the latest standalone build version and run it like so:

 ```
 // *NIX (OS X/Linux)